GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/caldb.rst

 The usage is fairly basic.
 One can ``list`` the content, ``add`` content, and ``remove`` content.
 DRAGONS will retrieve content from the database.
-In DRAGONS version 2, DRAGONS cannot add content, the user needs to add the processed calibrations to the database.
+In DRAGONS version 3.0 and older, DRAGONS cannot add content automatically, the user needs to add the processed calibrations to the database.

 To verify which database is currently active, use the ``config`` option::